ssMaritime.com & ssMaritime.net

 which had been flooded with fuel oil.

-On December 9, 1969, the day after she returned
+On December 9, 1969, the day after she

-to Southampton, she
+returned to Southampton, she underwent a major

 Photographer unknown – Please see Photographic notes